 If you’re experiencing excruciating pain or an electric shock-like sensation that travels from your buttocks down one of your legs, it may be sciatica.
 Metro Denver Pain Management provides treatment for sciatica to help relieve your symptoms, whether your sciatica is acute or chronic.
-If you live in or around the Colorado communities of Greenwood Village, Parker, or Thornton, call the office to schedule an appointment at the office most convenient to you or use the online booking button.
+If you live in or around the Colorado communities of Greenwood Village or Parker, call the office to schedule an appointment at the office most convenient to you or use the online booking button.

 Sciatica is a condition that causes you to experience pain or tingling down your sciatic nerve, which is a pencil-thick nerve that travels from your lower back through your buttocks and down your leg on both sides of your body.
 The pain is usually caused by some sort of irritation to the nerve, such as: